operable/cog-book/cog-book/source/sections/triggers.rst

 as the trigger’s ``timeout_sec`` attribute.
 Finally, we’ll see how pipeline execution errors are handled for triggers.

+.. _redirect_destinations_in_triggered_pipelines:

 Redirect Destinations in Triggered Pipelines
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As you know, there are a few ways you can specify `output destinations
+As you know, there are a few ways you can specify :doc:`output destinations
-for a pipeline <#Redirecting Pipeline Output>`__.
+for a pipeline <redirecting_pipeline_output>`.
 Let’s take a look at a
 few scenarios with a triggered pipeline to see how these behave.

 If you don’t want any output from the trigger to go to chat, and only